srvo/failure/index.md

 ## The Institutional Failure Index

-Society's resources are allocated regressively.
-This creates a set of difficulties that are hard to recognize and even harder to counteract.
+Society's resources are allocated regressively, which leads to difficulty and cost.

-If fraud, pollution, hunger, and similar forces were stocks or interest rates, every credible finding and forecast related to them would be aggregated continuously.

-Analyzing their individual costs in relation to each other is a productive way to better understand [institutional failure](institutionalfailure.md), which is often described but difficult to fully see.
+If threats to social welfare had 1/100th the information transparency of financial markets, collective action might get more enlightened and efficient.

+Long-term hurt is happening in the meantime because it's hard to describe.
+[Institutional Failure](institutionalfailure.md) - where multiple organizations succumb to inflexibility, inefficiency, and inadequacy in service of their community - is a tricky phenomenon to counteract.

+The purpose of the Institutional Failure Index is to aggregate credible information about the cost of business as usual.

-Your help pulling in more credible estimates and interest in their findings are both appreciated.
+Your help pulling in more information and interest in their findings are both appreciated.
 [Submit a pull request](https://github.com/srvo/failure/pulls), sign up [for brief, interesting emails](http://eepurl.com/c-hM25), and read [Sloane's blog](http://srvo.org/) for more information.

 ### Annual Losses